shjang7/clone-nike/README.md

 # clone-nike

-An Odin Project to clon Nike.com in 2019
+An Odin Project to clone Nike.com in 2019.